onigoetz/i18n/docs/article/Benchmarking, Profiling, and Optimizing JavaScript.md

 ![Flame chart displayed in Chrome performance tab](images/chrome_profiler_flat-ast.png)

-Since we saw earlier that the pluralization library itself has a significant impact on the result of the benchmark, I decided to check the results with two more pluralization libraries, which are impressive.
+Since we saw earlier that the pluralization library itself significantly impacts the result of the benchmark, I decided to check the results with two more pluralization libraries, which are impressive.

 |  | Name | Operations/second | Margin of Error | Runs sampled |
 | --- | --- | --- | --- | --- |